JorelAli/CommandAPI/docssrc/src/native.md

 ### Example - A really simple "break block" command

 Say we wanted to make a command that simply sets the current block to air.
-For this example, we'll use the following command structure:
+For this example, we'll use the following command syntax:

 ```
 /break